LSeu-Open/AIEnhancedWork/README.md

  <br>

- ➡️ To provide a clearer picture of model performance within an organization, I'll include Elo Rankings: 🔴 Bottom Tier → 🟢 Top Tier, indicating the model's maximum potential.
+ ➡️ To provide a clearer picture of model performance within an organization, I'll include Elo Rankings :

+ 🔴 Bottom Tier → 🟢 Top Tier

+ ➡️ You can find an overall leaderboard at [chat.lmsys.org](https://chat.lmsys.org/?leaderboard).

  <br>